3. Understanding Spatial Indexes

 - people’s location will be calculated using a population data model made available by Facebook Labs.
 This is probably the best available population data for this region, but is certainly not perfect.

-- existing well locations will be taken from a dataset made available by the Ugandan Bureau of Statistics.
+- existing borehole locations will be taken from a dataset made available by the Ugandan Bureau of Statistics.
 We know that this is incomplete, but it is (again) the best available.
 This dataset covers a much larger area, and so will need to be cut down to the district first.

-Following our discussion in the lecture, we know that there are several ways that we could approach this task, but the volume of data that we are dealing with dictates that we should make use of a spatial index (courtesy of the rtree
+Following our discussion in the lecture, we know that there are several ways that we could approach this task, but the volume of data that we are dealing with dictates that we should make use of a spatial index in order to make our calculations as efficient as possible.

 Matching up the CRS’

-object back, which includes a set of properties and functions.
-Amongst these are everything that we need to check the CRS of our dataset (with the .crs
+Before we do anything - we should really have a look at what CRS’ the datasets are already using.
+Fortunately, geopandas makes this very easy for us.
+As we already know, when we open a dataset using read_file(), we get a GeoDataFrame object back, which includes a set of properties and functions.
+Amongst these are everything that we need to check the CRS of our dataset (with the .crs property) and change the CRS of the dataset (with the .to_crs() function).

-function that you made in part 1 should also be in this file!):
+distance()function that you made in part 1):

 from geopandas import read_file